STAT545-UBC/STAT545-UBC-original-website/block005_first-use-git-rstudio.md

   * This opens a new window, RStudio's Git client.
 Click the checkbox of the `README.md` file, write a commit message, and click `Commit`.

-### Step 6: Push your local changes online to GitHub
+### Step 5: Push your local changes online to GitHub

 **Do this a few times a day, but possibly less often than you commit.**

 You have new work into your local Git repository, but the changes are not online yet.

 *Note from the future: although you are not collaborating with anyone yet, that day is coming.
 Here is where you should get into the habit of pulling changes from GitHub before you attempt to push.
-This will save you some grief.*
+This will save you some grief.
+Hit the blue "Pull" button.*

 To push changes online, hit the green `Push` button.
 The three most likely outcomes: